-Murray Steele Chair

-completion of the merger of Octopus Apollo VCT 1 plc, Octopus Apollo VCT 2 plc and Octopus Apollo VCT 4 plc with the Company on 28 September 2012.
+Murray was appointed as Director and Chair on completion of the merger of Octopus Apollo VCT 1 plc, Octopus Apollo VCT 2 plc and Octopus Apollo VCT 4 plc with the Company on 28 September 2012.
 Murray has had a broad range of experience as a Director of a number of companies.
-Currently he is Chair of Surface Generation Limited, a hi-tech engineering company. engineering from the University of Glasgow, an MBA from Cranfield School of Management and holds an accounting qualification.
+Currently he is Chair of Surface Generation Limited, a hi-tech engineering company.
+Murray has Bachelor's and Master's degrees in mechanical engineering from the University of Glasgow, an MBA from Cranfield School of Management and holds an accounting qualification.
 Murray was formerly a Director of Octopus Apollo 4 VCT plc.

+Claire Finn

-Claire Finn Senior Independent Director
+Senior Independent Director